 Our work began when two San Francisco congregations –St. Francis Lutheran Church and First United Lutheran Church– extended calls to openly gay and lesbian pastors, in violation of ELCA policy.
-These actions led to the 1990 formation of Lutheran Lesbian & Gay Ministries which provided financial support for calls to LGBTQ pastors.
-In 1993, the Extraordinary Candidacy Project was created to provide a credentialing process for publicly-identified LGBTQ people called to Lutheran ministry.
+These actions led to the 1990 formation of Lutheran Lesbian & Gay Ministries which provided financial support for calls to LGBTQIA+ pastors.
+In 1993, the Extraordinary Candidacy Project was created to provide a credentialing process for publicly-identified LGBTQIA+ people called to Lutheran ministry.

 These groups worked hand in hand until 2007, when the two groups merged to form Extraordinary Lutheran Ministries.
-The newly formed Extraordinary Lutheran Ministries defined its mission as expanding ministry opportunities for LGBTQ people called to rostered Lutheran ministry by:
+The newly formed Extraordinary Lutheran Ministries defined its mission as expanding ministry opportunities for LGBTQIA+ people called to rostered Lutheran ministry by:

 providing a candidacy and credentialing process,